tscnlab/actigraphy-viz-challenge_/README.md

 ## How to submit your entry

-To submit an entry, please create a pull request of this repository, containing your submission in a folder called `output` in a PDF, PNG or other standard image format.
+To submit an entry, please fork this repository and create a pull request, containing your submission in a folder called `output` in a PDF, PNG or other standard image format.
 If you are submitting a reproducible visualisation, please include a folder called `code`, as well as instructions on running the code in a file called `README`.

 ## Submission deadline